 You won't bring home stray leaflets or sign up for every store catalog, you likely have fewer bills and fewer contracts, so there's much less paper to deal with.
 You may be perfectly happy drinking filtered tap water and home-brewed coffee or tea, which will naturally lower your bottled beverage consumption.
 A couple of sets of cloth napkins, some dish towels, and a stack of microfiber cleaning cloths will replace the piles of discarded paper towels and Swiffer rags.

 If you're a minimalist when it comes to food, you don't follow the American trend, which wastes nearly one pound of food per person per day.
 The food wastes you do have, such as veggie peelings, coffee grounds, and crushed egg shells, are easily composted.

 As a minimalist, you may wear a 30 item wardrobe, so you don't often shop for new clothes, and you don't contribute much to the waste clothing glut around the world.
 You don't live in or feel the need to fill a 3,000 square foot house.
-You don't drive a huge SUV if a compact car, public transit, or a short walk will do, and your lifestyle doesn't include a two-hour commute.
+You don't drive a huge SUV if a compact car, public transit, a bike ride, or a short walk will do, and your lifestyle doesn't include a two-hour commute.

 The best way to make a real difference is to reduce your consumption.

 Green living is more than hybrid cars and solar panels.
 And while reusable bags and stainless steel straws are wonderful items to own and use, owning and using less overall will make the biggest difference to our planet.
 So let's get it right.
 Don't just go green – go minimalist!

 Updated January 2023